 Thank you for buying a Whirlpool appliance.
 Please complete and mail the Owner Registration Card provided with this product.
 Then complete the form below.
-Have this information ready if you need service or call with a question.
+Have this information ready.
+If you need service or call with a question.

-- Copy model and serial numbers from plate (behind the microwave oven door on the frame) and purchase date from sales slip. - Keep this book the cooking guide and sales slip together in a handy place.
+- Copy model and serial numbers from label (behind the microwave oven door on the oven frame) and the purchase date from the sales slip. - Keep this book and your sales slip together in a handy place.